Durango and Silverton Narrow Gauge Railroad: 2000s to present

-In March, 2020, the Coronavirus (COVID-19) outbreak in the country severely affected the US.
-For the safety and protection of guests and employees, the D&SNG suspended all operations until at least June 23, 2020.
+The railroad closed for several months in 2020 due to the COVID-19 pandemic.

 New ownership

 The D&SNG was founded by Charles Bradshaw Jr., of Florida, with the intent of purchasing the right-of-way and equipment while expanding the infrastructure and passenger revenue.
 His plans were fulfilled with the March 25, 1981, acquisition of the D&RGW's 45 mi Silverton branch and all of its structures and rolling stock.

 The improvements to the railroad in the 1980s would prove to be the most dramatic growth on the Silverton Branch since the earlier part of the century.
 Bolstered by the assistance of former Rio Grande operating managers and a relatively sizeable staff of new employees, Bradshaw's plans were set in motion immediately.
 Included in the sale were former D&RGW locomotives and rolling stock that had not seen service in Durango for many years.
 "K-36" and "K-37" class locomotives were eventually restored to operating condition, and these larger classes of engines operated to Silverton for the first time ever following bridge and right-of-way improvements to the line.
 1880s vintage coaches were exquisitely restored and new coaches were added to the roster of rolling stock.
-For the first time in many years, double-headed trains (trains with two locomotives) and additional scheduled trains were employed to handle the continually-growing passenger trade.
+For the first time in many years, double-headed trains (trains with two locomotives) and additional scheduled trains, beyond the former summer-only passenger trains operated by the Rio Grande, were employed to handle the continually-growing passenger trade.
 The Durango yard facilities also saw dramatic improvements.
 An extension was added to the old roundhouse, a new car shop was built on the site of the original "car barn", and the depot saw extensive repair and internal modifications.
 The workforce grew with the railroad, and Durango's tourist image expanded as new businesses and revamping of the old railroad town continued to take shape.
 The original 1881 Durango roundhouse was completely destroyed by fire in the winter of 1989.
 All six operable locomotives had been inside at the time and were damaged, but not beyond repair.
 All locomotives were eventually restored to operating condition.
 A new roundhouse was constructed on the same site, opening in early 1990, and its facade made use of bricks salvaged from the original building.

 In March 1997, Bradshaw sold the D&SNG to First American Railways, Inc., located in Hollywood, Florida.
 Then, in July 1998, the railroad was sold again, to American Heritage Railways.
 At the time, American Heritage Railways was headquartered in Coral Gables, Florida.
 Since then, its headquarters were moved to Durango, Colorado.
 The D&SNG has two museums, one each in Durango and Silverton.